Table of Contents

 - order a retrial for the same offence.

 Where the appeal is based on new or additional evidence, it may direct the Garda Commissioner to make inquiries as the court considers necessary for the purpose of determining whether further evidence should be adduced.
 It may order the production of documents.
 It may order persons who would have been compellable as witnesses to attend for examination and the court may receive such evidence.
-Generally, it may make such order as is necessary for purpose of doing justice in the case.
+Generally, it may make such order as is necessary for the purpose of doing justice in the case.

 Substituted Verdict